ibrahimkiziloklu/OMTP_851/README.md

 # OMTP_851
 OBJECT MANIPULATION AND TASK PLANNING  (OMTP)  - Group 851 Assignments and Project

+A specific readme for each lecture is to be found in each lecture's folder[1] These readmes should contain detailed instructions on how to run the solution as well as possible pictures of the solution in the environment

 Including :

 Main Xacro file of factory for lecture 1 and lecture 2.